 What is an IoT network?

-To launch a successful IoT project there should be a reliable connection (IoT network) between devices/sensors and your IoT platform.
+To launch a successful IoT project there should be a reliable connection (IoT networks) between devices/sensors and your IoT platform.
 But how to choose the network technology that will be a good match for your project?
 So let’s’ define what is an IoT network first.

 IoT network is the network with physical interconnected objects embedded with sensors, smart devices that connect and exchange data with other devices and systems without human intervention.